Event Date:

 Please CLICK HERE for Sponsorship Opportunities, or contact us at rbellamy@douglassalumnae.org.

-Inclusion Sponsor
+Inclusion Sponsors

-Dr. Pamela Brug ’84, President | New Jersey Black Women Physician Association
+Dr. Pamela Brug ’84, President | New Jersey Black Women Physicians Association

 Conference Committee